outcomesinsights/generalized_data_model/README.md

 ## [facilities](#facilities)

 - Unique records for all the [facilities](#facilities) in the data
+- facility_type_concept_id should be used to describe the whole facility (e.g., Academic Medical Center or Community Medical Center).
+Specific departments in the facility should be entered in the [contexts](#contexts) table using the care_site_type_concept_id field.

 column                    | type   | description                                                                     | foreign key            | required
 ------------------------- | ------ | ------------------------------------------------------------------------------- | -----------------------| --------